OpenDSA/OpenDSA/RST/en/RecurTutor/Trace.rst

    :output: show

-The Towers of Hanoi puzzle begins with three poles and :math:`n` rings, where all rings start on the leftmost pole (labeled Pole 1).
+The Towers of Hanoi puzzle begins with three poles and :math:`n` rings, where all rings start on the leftmost pole (labeled Pole A).
 The rings each have a different size, and are stacked in order of decreasing size with the largest ring at the bottom, as shown in part (a) of the figure.